appsquickly/frankencover.it/README.md

 ### Now install the script

-Here we're installing into the current directory, it could also be placed in a shared location.
+With the following command, we're installing into the current directory.
+It could also be placed in a shared location.

 ```sh
 wget https://raw.github.com/jasperblues/FrankenCov/master/FrankenCov && chmod +x FrankenCov